-Technical skills, real-world experience, and a global network—Marriott School of Management students graduate with all three, preparing them to become leaders in an increasingly competitive workforce.
+Technical skills, real-world experience, and a global network—BYU Marriott School of Business students graduate with all three, preparing them to become leaders in an increasingly competitive workforce.

-The Marriott School supports Brigham Young University’s mission to “develop students of faith, intellect, and character who have the skills and the desire to continue learning and to serve others throughout their lives.”
+BYU Marriott supports Brigham Young University’s mission to “develop students of faith, intellect, and character who have the skills and the desire to continue learning and to serve others throughout their lives.”

-In addition to promoting students’ intellectual and spiritual abilities, the Marriott School places a particular emphasis on the importance of ethical behavior.
-The Marriott School firmly believes that success in business and in life can and should be achieved with integrity.
+In addition to promoting students’ intellectual and spiritual abilities, BYU Marriott places a particular emphasis on the importance of ethical behavior and firmly believes that success in business and in life can and should be achieved with integrity.

 Classes are not the only places where learning happens.
-With more than forty Marriott School–specific clubs available in addition to the school’s experiential learning initiatives, students are gaining relevant experience to help them prepare for a career.
+With more than forty BYU Marriott–specific clubs available in addition to the school’s experiential learning initiatives, students are gaining relevant experience to help them prepare for a career.

 Student opportunities help add to the traditional educational experience.
 Professional clubs offer career insights and practical help for getting a job.
 Field studies and on-campus internships offer real-life involvement in the business world.
 No matter what their interests are, students can find a way to enrich their education.